SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 #### taxinyc.analytics.fraud.alerted.v1

-Now we have one Topic, `taxinyc.analytics.fraud.alerted.v1`, renaming that needs to be mapped.
+Now we have one Topic, `taxinyc.analytics.fraud.alerted.v1` remaining that needs to be mapped.
 You being an expert in NYC Taxi Analytics team, you know this Topic is produced by the `Fraud Detection App`.
 So we can drag the topic to that app now.

 ![Map Fraud Application](img/drag_drop3.gif)